Last Updated on

 What Causes Thalassemia in Pregnancy?

-You may have thalassemia in pregnancy in following cases:
+You may have thalassemia in pregnancy in the following cases:

-- You may inherit the defective gene from either of your parents.
+- If you inherit the defective gene from either of your parents.

-- You may inherit the deformed genes from both your parents.
+- If you inherit the deformed genes from both your parents.

 - You are more likely to inherit the defected genes if you belong to Asian, African, Middle Eastern or Mediterranean ethnicities.